Q: I am a captain and am interested in working with VA Charters. How do I get involved?

 Q: How long do the trips last?

 Q: Do we get to keep the fish we catch?

 A: Yes!
-You may keep your catch as long as your fish meets DEP regulations for minimum length.
+You may keep your catch as long as your fish meets DEP regulations for minimum and maximum length and doesn’t exceed legal quantities.
 Any fish you keep will be cleaned and bagged for you to bring home.

 Q: What happens if I get seasick during the trip?